joinmarket-webui/jam/README.md

 2021-11-18 18:16:57,661 [INFO]  Joinmarket daemon listening on port 27183
 ```

+#### 4. SSH Tunnel

-4. Create an ssh tunnel for the API service.
-As the `joinmarket` user, add the following lines to your `~/.ssh/config` file:
+Create an SSH tunnel for the API service.
+On the machine where you want to run the web UI, add the following lines to your `~/.ssh/config` file:

 ```conf
 Host raspiblitz